tallesl/prompt-pdfs/README.md

 # Prompt PDFs

 Yet another LangChain example of prompting PDF files embeddings with a LLM.
+Everything is performed local, no external APIs are made.

 ## Setup